Updated: November 19, 2021

-In this article, we’ll cover setting up AdWords remarketing and conversion codes.
+In this article, we’ll cover setting up Google Ads remarketing and conversion codes.

 1.)
-From the Overview screen of your GTM container, select “New” to create a tag.
+From the Overview screen of your GTM container, select “Add a new tag” to create a tag.

 2.)
 Give your tag a descriptive name and click within the Tag Configuration section to choose a tag type.
 From here, select “AdWords Remarketing.”

 4.)
 Next, click within the Triggering section to choose a trigger, which indicates where your tag will fire.
-In most cases, the AdWords remarketing tag should fire across an entire site, so we’ll select All Pages.
+In most cases, the remarketing tag should fire across an entire site, since you can set rules within the platform itself for specific audiences, so we’ll select All Pages.
 Now, save the tag.

 5.)
 Finally, be aware any edits you make in GTM won’t be deployed live until you click the Submit button in the upper right.
 If you’re creating multiple tags or making several changes, you can apply these changes together by waiting to click Submit until done with your configuration work.
 You’ll also need publishing access to GTM or else you won’t be able to finalize your changes.

-Next, we’ll cover setting up an AdWords conversion tag.
+Next, we’ll cover setting up an Google Ads conversion tag.

-Create a new tag using steps one and two above and select AdWords Conversion Tracking as the tag type.
+Create a new tag using steps one and two above and select Google Ads Conversion Tracking as the tag type.